atomiechen/serial-lite/README.md

 - Windows

+  - If linking the static library, you need to link SetupAPI to support serial port enumeration (Note: libraries need to be specified last when using MinGW, https://stackoverflow.com/a/46263157/11854304)：

+    ```sh
+    -lsetupapi
+    ```

   - The output dynamic library file's suffix is `dll`.

   - To run `make clean` and `make veryclean` you need a Unix shell like git-bash.
 You can use Cmder.

-  - Link SetupAPI to build dynamic library (libraries need to be specified last when using MinGW, https://stackoverflow.com/a/46263157/11854304)：

-    ```sh
-    -lsetupapi
-    ```